FelixErnst/Structstrings/README.md

 <img src="https://github.com/FelixErnst/BiocStickers/blob/Structstrings/Structstrings/Structstrings.png" height="300" align="right">

-The `Structstrings` package implements the widely used to bracket annotation for storing base pairing information in structured RNA.
+The `Structstrings` package implements the widely used dot bracket annotation for storing base pairing information in structured RNA.
 For example it is heavily used in the ViennaRNA ([Lorenz et al. 2011](#Literature)) package, the tRNAscan-SE ([Lowe et al. 1997](#Literature)) software and the tRNAdb